-The Professional Counseling Program is recognized as a diverse learning community that is intentional about inclusion and ensuring personal growth and accountability for all students as they learn to become multiculturally competent and trauma responsive practitioners.
 The Professional Counseling Program has three separate concentrations: Clinical Mental Health Counseling (60 credits), Clinical Rehabilitation Counseling (60 credits) and School Counseling (54 credits).
 Post-masters certificates are also available in each program area.

-Graduates of the program may find employment in mental health centers, private, community and nonprofit counseling agencies, addictions treatment centers, child counseling clinics, family counseling centers, vocational rehabilitation settings, academic and career advising or rehabilitation services in higher education, adjunct teaching positions, correction settings, hospitals, K-12 schools (both public and private), Veteran Affairs and business and industry.
+Graduates of the program may find employment in mental health centers, private, community and non-profit counseling agencies, addictions treatment centers, child counseling clinics, family counseling centers, vocational rehabilitation settings, academic and career advising or rehabilitation services in higher education, adjunct teaching positions, correction settings, hospitals, K-12 schools (both public and private), Veteran Affairs and business and industry.

 The mission of the Professional Counseling Program is to develop a diverse holistic learning community that prepares students for professional practice while developing a strong counselor identity, advocacy and leadership skills, integrity, and a deep sense of social justice.
-Students are trained to become multiculturally competent trauma responsive practitioners who are committed to the values and ethical principles of Mount Mary University and the counseling profession.
+Students are trained to become multiculturally conscious trauma responsive practitioners who are committed to the values and ethical principles of Mount Mary University and the counseling profession.
 The program fosters students' development of self-awareness, knowledge and the use of culturally inclusive practices to work with individuals, groups, and families in mental health, rehabilitation, and school settings.